wadpac/GGIR/CONTRIBUTING.md

 ### Package documentation

-We currently have two sources for documenting the package:
+We currently have three sources for documenting the package:

 - The reference manual, including package basic information and the functions documentation files.
 - The package vignettes.

-Now we are implementing a github.io website for package documentation to which we will migrate in a near future (built with the `pkgdown` package).
-Note that the github.io currently
+- The github.io website (built with the `pkgdown` package).

+#### Reference manual

+The reference manual gets the information from the .Rd documents within the man folder in the package repository.
+Therefore, updating the information in those files will automatically update the reference manual.
+Note that most of the GGIR functions are not intended for direct interaction witht he user, as such, the documentation of all the parameters of GGIR are centralized in the .Rd file for the GGIR function.

+#### Package vignettes

+The folder vignettes in the GGIR package repository contains the traditional vignettes for the GGIR package and the chapter vignettes that are used only for the github.io website (see [next section](#github.io-website)).
+Access those files to edit an existing vignette, or use the structure of any of the vignettes to build up a new one.

+#### github.io website

-For updating or adding information to the github.io website, we need to interact with [the pkgdown configuration file](_pkgdown.yml) that can be found in the GGIR source directory in GitHub.
+For updating or adding information to the github.io website, we need to interact with [the pkgdown configuration file](_pkgdown.yml) that can be found in the GGIR source directory in GitHub, as well as with the chapter vignettes that can be found in the vignettes directory (i.e., all the Rmd files starting by "chapter").

-#### To edit information in an existing chapter
+**To edit information in an existing chapter**

 1. Open the vignette corresponding to the chapter you wish to edit (see the _pkgdown.yml) file for the chapter and its vignette path (href).
 2. Make your changes in the vignette.
 3. Run the `pkgdown::build_site()` function.

-#### To add a new chapter
+**To add a new chapter**

 1. Create a new html vignette with the new chapter information.
 2. Open the [_pkgdown.yml](_pkgdown.yml) file and fill up the name and reference of the